2024 Solar Incentives Guide for Walnut Creek, CA - Tax Credits & Rebates

 More information about the new Inflation Reduction Act can be found here.
 To understand how the new Clean Energy Credit will apply to you, reach out to your local Walnut Creek solar installation expert.

 State & Local Solar Incentives

-There are more than just federal solar incentives; rebates, tax credits and more are often offered at the state and local level.
-These incentives may be offered by your county or municipality, or by the California government.
-Some are available for a limited time, while others are ongoing.
+There are more than just federal solar incentives; rebates, tax credits and more might also be offered at the state and local level.
+Incentives might be given by your county or municipality, or by the state of California.
+Some incentives are available for only a limited time, while others are ongoing.